Evolution Explained: From Bacteria to Humans

 Once upon a time, at least 3.5 billion years ago, there was a primordial soup.
-This soup contained all your favourite base ingredients.
+This watery mess contained all your favourite ingredients.

-Eventually the nucleotides reacted with phosphorus (from the rocks) and ribose rings (from the soup) to form the first RNA string.
+Eventually the nucleotides bonded with phosphorus in the rocks to create the first RNA strand.

 In time, the churning soup produced more variations of RNA with varying shape, length, and sequence.
 Over millions of years, an array of RNA machines emerged.
 This is theory is known as RNA World.

 Meanwhile, long chains of carbon, hydrogen, and oxygen atoms formed to make fatty acids.
 They bonded with phosphate groups to make this little guy, who would be essential in making the first cell.